ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 #### Watson Assistant in multi-region architecture

-It's important to note that Watson Assistant is stateless.
+It's important to note that Watson Assistant V1 is stateless.
 Watson assistant delivers 99.5% uptime, but still, for highly available applications across multiple regions, you may even want to have multiple instances of this services across regions.
-In a multi-region architecture, an active/passive use case for example.
-You would be required to set up an instance of the Watson Assistant in both regions and manually import and export workspaces between regions in an event of downtime of the active region.
+In the active/passive use case for example, you would be required to set up an instance of the Watson Assistant in both regions and manually import and export workspaces between regions in an event of downtime of the active region.

-If you wish you run an active/active use case, you could have both regions using one instance of the Watson Assistant service, and an event where the healthy region is down then manually export the workspace and import into the second region where you have the second Watson Assistant service created.
-You can learn more on Watson Assistant here.
+If you wish you run an active/active use case, you could have both regions using one instance of the Watson Assistant service, and an event where the healthy region is down then export the workspace and import it into the second region where you have the second Watson Assistant service created.
+You can learn more on Watson Assistant [here](https://console.bluemix.net/docs/services/assistant/getting-started.html).

 #### Import and export services data between regions